sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Account_Setup.md

 # Account Setup

-We will be building a chatbot to answer a few questions regarding The Acolyte, a Star Wars franchise by Disey.
+We will be building a chatbot to answer a few questions regarding The Acolyte, a Star Wars franchise by Disney.

 ## Create free Snowflake account